choderalab/modelforge/docs/examples.rst

         --accelerator="gpu"
         --device=1

-This command calls the :py:func:`training.perform_training` function in the `modelforge.train.training` module.
+This command calls the :py:func:`modelforge.train.training.perform_training` function.
 The function reads in the TOML files and trains the model on the specified dataset using the specified potential and training parameters.

 .. autoclass:: modelforge.train.training.perform_training